joinpursuit/Pursuit-Core-iOS/lessons/unit9/syntax/README.md

 There's already a few differences between Swift and objc that you can identify right off the bat.
 If objc latter seems more verbose, that's because we're been spoiled by the conveniences of a modern language.

-<details><summary>Here's a breakdown of the above code:</summary>
+<details><summary>Here's a breakdown of the above code, which we'll go into more detail later:</summary>

-1. First, we define a variable called `deskCalc`.
+1. First, we define a variable called `deskCalc`, which stores the **memory address** of the object.
+This is an important objc distinction.
-2. After we have `deskCalc` to store the reference in, we create the object itself by `alloc`ating memory storage space for the object.
-Calling this method gets back the instance of the `Calculator` class. `alloc` also "zeroes out" all that instance's properties so it can be initialized after.
+2. After we have `deskCalc` to store the reference in, we create the object itself by `alloc`ating memory storage space for the object at that address.
+Calling this **class method** gets back the instance of the `Calculator` class. `alloc` also "zeroes out" all that instance's properties so it can be initialized after.
-3. We `init`ialize the `deskCalc`instance here.
-Notice that the `init` method is called on `deskCalc` **and not** `Calculator` because you want to initialize that specific object. `init` returns a value, which you are storing in `deskCalc`.
+3. We `init`ialize the `deskCalc`instance here with an **instance method**.
+As such, notice that the `init` method is called on `deskCalc` **and not** `Calculator` because you want to initialize that specific object. `init` returns a value, which you are storing in `deskCalc`.
 4. Well, these are the methods you're calling on `deskCalc`.
 The brackets should give it away by now.
 Instead of Swift's `Class.method()` syntax, we go with `[Class method]` for objc.
 5. Several things are happening here.
-There isn't any string interpolation in objc, so we use the fan-favorite `NSLog()` with two arguments: the string with a [`format specifier` token](#format-specifier-tokens) (%s, %d, %@) token within the `NSString`, and a variable or instance method return to pass into the token.
+There isn't any string interpolation in objc, so we use the fan-favorite `NSLog()` with two arguments: the string with a [`format specifier` token](#format-specifier-tokens) (%s, %d, %@) token within the `NSString`, and a variable or class or instance method return to pass into the token.
+In this case, we use an **instance method**
 6. The asterisk (**\***) that precedes the variable name denotes that `deskCalc` is actually a reference/pointer to a `Calculator` object.
-It doesn't actually store any data, just a memory address to where the `Calculator` object resides at.
+It doesn't actually store any data locally, just a memory address to where the `Calculator` object resides at on the heap.
 </details>

 ## General Declaration